jorshi/sample_analysis/README.md

   options:
     --tags any tag words to associate with this directory of samples, multiple tags are comma separated

-!SAMPLES MUST BE ORGANIZED CORRECTLY!
+SAMPLES MUST BE ORGANIZED CORRECTLY
 A particular folder structure is assumed so that samples are correctly organized by Sample Pack (Drum Machine), Kit, and Sample Type (kick or snare)

 This structure is as follows: